If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

-Moreover, SEO has categorized in two sections called as On-Pages SEO and Off-Page SEO.
+Moreover, SEO has categorized into two sections called On-Pages SEO and Off-Page SEO.

 It deals with optimizing the web pages, and most of the factors affecting On-Pages SEO are very easy to understand and cure.
 Right from visibility to search engines to the site security, nothing is very technical except a few instances where you need coding skills and in-depth knowledge of the system.

 It mainly focuses on links, authority, and inbound SEO signals.
 Off-Page SEO revolves around the backlinks, and if you have more links from relevant authority sites, it will be beneficial to you.

 Search engines treat all links equally and focus on the relevancy of those links.
 But, having links to authority sites can boost your traffic, which has an indirect impact on SEO.

 Another one misconception is about the link quantity.
 Many people focus on building links irrespective of quality or sometimes buy links only to get ranking in SERP.
 It’s not good SEO practice, and search engines can throw down such low-quality sites.